 Iceberg Pass is the highest of three mountain passes located within Rocky Mountain National Park on Trail Ridge Road.
 It’s located 22 miles west of Estes Park in the front range mountains, summiting at an elevation of 11,827 feet.

 US-34, aka Trail Ridge Road, is the highest-elevation continuous paved route in the United States.
+It peaks at 12,183 feet.
 It’s also called Beaver Meadow National Scenic Byway, and connects Grand Lake and Estes Park by way of Rocky Mountain National Park.
-The three mountain passes on Trail Ridge Road include (east to west): Iceberg, Fall River Pass, and Milner Pass, which is the one that crosses the continental divide.

 Before there were any roads on Iceberg Pass, the point served as an important pass along routes walked by native people.
 The Arapahoe Indian tribe referred to what is now Trail Ridge Road as “taienbaa”, which translates to “Where the Children Walked.”
 It is storied that the route was so steep, the children could not be carried, but rather had to walk on their own.